 The Doctoral Committee

-At least three weeks prior to a scheduled qualifying examination, the department requests approval for the appointment of the doctoral committee by the dean of Graduate Studies.
+At least three weeks prior to a scheduled qualifying examination, the department requests approval for the appointment of the doctoral committee by the dean of the Graduate Division.
 This committee conducts the qualifying examination, supervises the preparation and approval of the dissertation, and administers the dissertation defense.

 Reconstituted Doctoral Committee